-Then I said I would pour out my wrath upon them and spend my anger against them in the midst of the land of Egypt. (v.
-8b)
+Then I said I would pour out my wrath upon them and spend my anger against them in the midst of the land of Egypt. (verse 8b)

 That’s what they deserved.
 But something checked that righteous disposition in God, namely:

-But I acted for the sake of my name, that it should not be profaned in the sight of the nations among whom they lived, in whose sight I made myself known to them in bringing them out of the land of Egypt. (v.
-9)
+But I acted for the sake of my name, that it should not be profaned in the sight of the nations among whom they lived, in whose sight I made myself known to them in bringing them out of the land of Egypt. (verse 9)

 Salvation: Evidence of God’s Wrath